 Dictionary Attack vs. Rainbow Table Attack vs. Brute Force Attack

-The main difference between dictionary attacks and regular brute force attacks is that the latter employs all possible combinations of characters until it finds a matching password.
+The main difference between dictionary attacks and regular brute force attacks like password spraying is that the latter employs all possible combinations of characters until it finds a matching password.
 When it comes to dictionary attacks, hackers use a much smaller list of possible passwords targeted at specific victims.